Gluten-Free Oatmeal Scotchies (Butterscotch Oatmeal Cookies)

 - Softened Butter.
 You want it soft, but not warm or shiny.
 It should still be cool to the touch with just a *little* give when you press down with your finger.
 (See what it should look like here)

 - Brown Sugar & Sugar.
-A blend of brown sugar & white sugar adds sweetness & keeps the cookies soft and chewy.
+A blend of brown sugar & white sugar adds sweetness & keeps these yummy cookies soft and chewy.

 - Eggs.
 Just enough to bind everything together and give the cookies some puff.

 - Vanilla.
-I like a generous amount of vanilla extract in my gluten-free oatmeal scotchies.
-I think the vanilla really plays up the butterscotch and cinnamon notes!
+I like a generous amount of vanilla extract in my gluten-free oatmeal scotchies to plays up the butterscotch and cinnamon notes!

 - Gluten-Free Flour.
 To keep things simple, I use a good-quality measure-for-measure flour (we like this one from King Arthur Baking best!)
 If you use another blend, be sure that it contains xanthan gum.